Bin Laden film "Zero Dark Thirty" leads box office

 A Senate Committee is investigating whether the CIA spy agency provided the filmmakers with any inappropriate access to secret material.
 Government e-mails and memoranda released to the conservative group Judicial Watch show that both the CIA and the Pentagon provided extensive access.

-"Zero Dark Thirty" expanded nationwide this weekend to nearly 3,000 theaters following limited showings since late December.
+"Zero Dark Thirty" expanded nationwide this weekend to nearly 3,000 theatres following limited showings since late December.
 It cost $40 million to make, according to website Hollywood.com.

 The low-budget "A Haunted House" comes from Marlon Wayans, writer of the "Scary Movie" horror spoof series.
 The film debuted to $18.8 million, beating out period noir "Gangster Squad."
 The $2.5 million production tells the story of a man dealing with his wife after she becomes possessed by the devil inhabiting their dream home.